nvquynh29/aws-transit-gateway-workshop/content/7-cleanup/_index.md

 - Delete S3 buckets with names similar to the format **cf-templates-*** (S3 buckets automatically created by AWS to store your CloudFormation template files)

 If you do part 5 and 6:
-- Account A:
+- First Account:
   - Delete shared resources in the AWS RAM service
-- Account B:
+- Second Account:
   - Delete all transit gateway attachments
   - Delete transit gateway
   - Delete CloudFormation Stack